Overnight Experiences Alice Springs

 TOUR DURATION: 3 Days / 2 Nights

-*Highlights are a guideline, the Red Centre’s diverse landscape, culture and weather conditions mean a high amount of change and flexibility in the itinerary is possible.
-Your expert guides will ensure the most amazing adventure is had by all!
+* Highlights are a guideline, Red Centre's diverse landscape, culture, and weather conditions can lead to a high degree of change and flexibility in itinerary.
+Your expert guides will make sure you have an amazing time!

 ITINERARY: